StanKocken/EfficientAdapter/README.md

         }
     }

-Then you set your adapter into your RecyclerView:
+Give this ViewHolder class to the constructor of the adapter (SimpleAdapter) of your RecyclerView, with the resource id of your item view and the list of objects:

     SimpleAdapter adapter = new SimpleAdapter<Plane>(
         R.layout.item_book, BookViewHolder.class,
         listOfBooks);
     recyclerView.setAdapter(adapter);

-And that's it, you have your list of books!
+And that's it!

 ## Other features